Explore

 Don't miss a beat: How to explore KC

-Here are some of our favorite options
+Here are some of our favorite options:

 KC Streetcar

 If you’re planning to hang out downtown, the KC Streetcar is definitely the way to travel between downtown attractions, restaurants, bars, and events.
 The free 2.1 mile route takes riders from KC’s historic Union Station to the River Market neighborhood with multiple stops along the way.
-The city will expand the route to the Country Club Plaza and University of Missouri-Kansas City by 2025.

 Pedal and electric powered bike or scooter … choose how you want to roll in more than 40 different locations across the KC area.
 Additional electric scooter providers are available in the metro including Bird and Spin.